ray-project/ray/doc/source/ray-air/examples/tensorflow_image_example.md

 scores.show(1)
 ```

+To compute our test accuracy, we'll count how many images the model classified
+correctly and divide that number by the total number of test images.

 ```{code-cell} python3
 scores.sum(on="correct") / scores.count()
 ```

 ## Deploy the network and make a prediction

+Our model seems to perform decently, so let's deploy the model to an
+endpoint.
+This'll allow us to make predictions over the Internet.

 ```{code-cell} python3
 from ray import serve